38 Best Things To Do In Vancouver In Winter (Local’s Guide)

 2. Snowshoeing

-There are options available for all skill levels, from beginners to experienced hikers and guided tours such as a Chocolate Fondue, Baby & Me, Twilight Tour and more.
+There are guided tour options for beginners and experienced hikers.
+Some of the guided tours include Chocolate Fondue, Baby & Me, Twilight Tour, and more.

 A person walking in the snow with snowshoes on a sunny day.
 Snowshoeing is one of the best things to do in Vancouver in winter.

 Another fun winter outdoor activity that Seymour offers is tubing and tobogganing.
-It’s an excellent and fun thing to do if you visiting with children during the winter.
+It’s excellent if you visit with children during the winter.

-Tobogganing in Vancouver during the winter is a popular pastime both locals and visitors enjoy.
+Tobogganing in Vancouver during the winter is a popular pastime locals enjoy.
 You can try tobogganing at places like Queen Elizabeth Park or local parks with hills.
-For example, China Creek North Park has a huge hill
+For example, China Creek North Park has a huge hill.

-Grouse Mountain offers a variety of runs to cater to all abilities, from gentle slopes for beginners to challenging terrain parks for freestyle enthusiasts.
+Grouse Mountain offers a variety of runs to cater to all different skill levels of snowboarding.
 Usually, you can find more snowboarders here during the winter.

-Whistler Blackcomb and Whistler Mountain are other locations many snowboarders like visiting during winter.
-They’re more challenging than at Grouse and have more backcountry options.
+Many snowboarders also like to visit Whistler Blackcomb and Whistler Mountain during winter.
+They’re more challenging than Grouse and have more backcountry options.

 Four people snowboarding down a mountain in Whistler.
 Snowboarding and other winter activities are popular in Vancouver